cd-codes/tea-cozy-landing-site/README.md

 # tea-cozy-landing-site

-This is a coding assignment from the Codecademy Front End Engineering Career Path.
+This is a coding assignment from the Codecademy Front-End Engineer Career Path.

 Goals of this assignment:
 - Use HTML and CSS with Flexbox